HamzaHassan21/ai-drone-route-planning-nepal/README.md

 ## Features

-Graph-based model of key locations in the Nepal Himalayan region.
+- Graph-based model of key locations in the Nepal Himalayan region

-Implementations of BFS, DFS, and A* search algorithms.
+- Implementations of BFS, DFS, and A* search algorithms

-Heuristic-based route optimisation using straight-line distance estimates.
+- Heuristic-based route optimisation using straight-line distance estimates

-Comparative analysis of algorithm performance and route quality.
+- Comparative analysis of algorithm performance and route quality

-Visualisation of computed drone routes using Matplotlib.
+- Visualisation of computed drone routes using Matplotlib

-Simulation of real-world uncertainty through randomised delay factors.
+- Simulation of real-world uncertainty through randomised delay factors

 ## Technologies Used